drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### Disconnection of Strategic Bonds

-In retrosynthesis the bonds of the target molecule are systematically disconnected to reveal the structures of precursor molecules (in orange in the figure), which are then examined in a similar way.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/disconnection-strategic-bonds-40eb9845'><i class='fa fa-play' aria-hidden='true'></i></button>In retrosynthesis the bonds of the target molecule are systematically disconnected to reveal the structures of precursor molecules (in orange in the figure), which are then examined in a similar way.
 One particularly useful tool in identifying good disconnections is to look at the relationship between functional groups.
 The key bonds that reveal the synthetic strategy are known as the "strategic bonds" and the reactive components of a synthetic step are called "synthons".
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/principle_synthon.png){: loading=lazy }
 ##### Strategic Bonds Revealed by Small Modifications

-The aim of retrosynthesis is to find disconnections and uncover strategic bonds that lead to simple starting material.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/strategic-bonds-revealed-by-small-modifications-e6a8d288'><i class='fa fa-play' aria-hidden='true'></i></button>The aim of retrosynthesis is to find disconnections and uncover strategic bonds that lead to simple starting material.
 Sometimes a disconnection can only be found if a small modification of a functional group is introduced into the molecule (in the example below, A was changed to A').
 The most common transformations are: functional group addition (FGA), functional group interconversion (FGI) and functional group removal (FGR).

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/retro_func_modif.png){: loading=lazy }
 ###### FGA

-An example of functional group addition (FGA) is illustrated below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/fga-2d1f6d69'><i class='fa fa-play' aria-hidden='true'></i></button>An example of functional group addition (FGA) is illustrated below.
 The transform introduced (addition of a methyl ester next to the carbonyl) cleverly increases the complexity of the target molecule: a Dieckmann reaction on the cyclobutane diester derivative leads to the desired structure.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/fga.png){: loading=lazy }
 ###### FGI

-An example with successive functional group interconversions (or interchanges) (FGI) is shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/fgi-dfe98617'><i class='fa fa-play' aria-hidden='true'></i></button>An example with successive functional group interconversions (or interchanges) (FGI) is shown below.
 Finally, the target compound can be prepared from acetone as starting material.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/fgi.png){: loading=lazy }
 ###### FGR

-An example of functional group removal (FGR) is shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/fgr-c52b6de7'><i class='fa fa-play' aria-hidden='true'></i></button>An example of functional group removal (FGR) is shown below.
 The two phenyl groups are temporarily removed from the target structure, and are introduced in due time with a Grignard reaction.
 The synthesis is based on simple starting material such as ethyl acrylate, piperidine and bromobenzene (for the Grignard).

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/fgr.png){: loading=lazy }
 ##### The Retrosynthetic Process

-The retrosynthetic process has often been compared to a game of chess.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-process-0128a27a'><i class='fa fa-play' aria-hidden='true'></i></button>The retrosynthetic process has often been compared to a game of chess.
 Organic synthesis is a science and a fine art in which masters such as Corey, introduced logical rules that are now the canon of every undergraduate synthetic chemistry course.
 The process starts by recognizing the key functional groups of the target compound and their possible transformations (e.g. FGA, FGI and FGR).
 Strategic bonds are then disconnected and assessed to see whether they lead to simple starting material.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer